Starmelonn/Starmelonn/README.md

 I like PureShadow.

-I respect your OTP, but if you don't respect me, please stay away from me.
+I respect your SHIP, but if you don't respect me, please stay away from me.